 As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

-In this guide I’ll use the Elegoo kit with its Elegoo Uno R3.
-Elegoo industries refers that its board is 100% compatible with Arduino, so following steps should be the same also with Arduino Foundation board.
+In this guide, I’ll use the Elegoo kit with its Elegoo Uno R3.
+Elegoo Industries states that its board is 100% compatible with Arduino, so the following steps should be the same also with the Arduino Foundation board.

 mkdir -p local/bin

-add this directory to user $PATH variables (so that you can execute arduino-cli without typing full path):
+We also need to add this directory to the user $PATH variable, so that you can execute arduino-cli without typing the full path.
+Please open the following file for editing:

 nano .bashrc

-add the following line to the end of file:
+And add the following line to the end of the file:

 export PATH="$HOME/local/bin:$PATH"

-logout/login to make it running.
-Now install arduino-cli with default script.
-Note the BINDIR variable telling the script to use our $PATH directory for installation:
+Save and close the file.
+You must log out and log in again (or reboot the Raspberry PI) to make it run effectively.
+Now, we can install the Arduino CLI with the following terminal command.
+Note the BINDIR variable telling the script to use our $PATH directory for the installation:

 curl -fsSL https://raw.githubusercontent.com/arduino/arduino-cli/master/install.sh | BINDIR=/home/pi/local/bin sh

-Now create the default configuration file (suggested from arduino-cli man page to avoid a lot of typing when issuing each command):
+Now, please create the default configuration file, as suggested from the Arduino CLI man page, to avoid a lot of typing when issuing every command:

 arduino-cli config init

-Before installing our board, we need to update the local cache of available platforms and libraries:
+Before installing our board, we need to update the local cache with the available platforms and libraries:

 arduino-cli core update-index